xunoaib/synacor-challenge-solution/README.md

 5514  call 1458
 ```

-Before the first call to this function, we see that the value 0 is written to
+Before the first call to this function, we see that the value 4 is written to
-register 4, and 1 is written to register 1.
-The function is then called, and
+register 0, and 1 is written to register 1.
+The function at 6027 is then
-once it returns, the VM checks if register 0 contains a value of 6, jumping to
+called, and once it returns, the VM checks if register 0 now contains a value
-address 5579 if false (`r0 != 6`), or continuing to address 5498 if true (`r0
+of 6, jumping to address 5579 if false (`r0 != 6`), or continuing to address
-== 6`).
+5498 if true (`r0 == 6`).
+We can infer that the truthy path is the desired path
+(where `r0 == 6`).
+It's omitted here, but we can confirm this by independently
+tracing each branch.

+Judging from this code, the output of the function is likely stored in `r0`, and
+its value is likely expected to be 6 given the observed inputs (`r0 = 4`, `r1 = 1`,
+and `r7 = ?`).
+However, the correct input value for the eighth register (`r7`) is
+still unknown.

+Our goal appears to be twofold:
+1. to find the correct value of `r7` which causes the initial function call to
+   return 6 (stored in `r0`).
+2. to ensure this function call completes in a reasonable time, before the heat
+   death of the universe.

 ### Disassembling the Function @ 6027

-**Disassembled Function (at address 6027):**
+Here's a complete disassembly of the function at address 6027:

 ```
 6027  jt r0 6035